The Galleria, Hatfield: Features

 The centre occupies 311,000 sq ft of space.
 There are more than 80 retail outlets trading at The Galleria.

 Location and transport links

 The centre is located 6 miles north of London's orbital motorway, the M25.
 It is situated on top of the Hatfield Tunnel which houses the A1(M) motorway.

 The centre can be reached from Junctions 3 or 4 of the A1(M), which provides connections to the M25, or by the A414 from Hertford or St Albans.
 By public transport, the centre can be accessed from Hatfield railway station or St Albans City railway station.
 Both stations have bus links to the centre.
-Buses run from various places, such as Hemel Hempstead and Watford to the west, Stevenage and Welwyn Garden City to the north, Hertford to the east, and Barnet and Potters Bar in the south.
+Buses run from multiple places, such as Hemel Hempstead and Watford to the west, Stevenage and Welwyn Garden City to the north, Hertford to the east, and Barnet and Potters Bar in the south.